buildspace/buildspace-projects/NFT_Collection/en/Section_4/Lesson_2_Ship_It.md

 ![Untitled](https://i.imgur.com/tWHtVbO.png)

-From here, we just need to update our `tokenURI` function to prepend `ipfs://`.
+From here, we just need to update our JSON metadata with the image `ipfs://` URI, add the JSON metadata to IPFS to create the metadata `ipfs://` URI and update our `tokenURI` function to prepend `ipfs://`.
 Basically, OpenSea likes when our image URI is structured like this: `ipfs://INSERT_YOUR_CID_HERE`.

 Here's what your `_setTokenURI` function should look like:
 ```javascript